joomla/Manual/docs/general-concepts/forms-fields/form-fields/sql.md

   AND
     `categories` = 12
 ```

+The `context=...` attribute is necessary and is described below.

 You can also define a default value for any filter that might not have a
 value when the field is evaluated by adding